Women’s March Chicago 2018: March to the Polls FAQs

 What is the objective of the Women’s March Chicago 2018: March to the Polls rally and march?

-On January 20, 2018 marchers will come together in downtown Chicago at the intersection of Congress and Columbus to celebrate the spirit of the resistance efforts over the past year and unite to focus on the 2018 elections and beyond.
-See the full Mission Statement HERE
+On October 13, 2018 marchers will come together in downtown Chicago at the intersection of Congress and Columbus to celebrate the spirit of the resistance efforts over the past year and unite to focus on the 2018 elections and beyond.
+See the full Mission Statement and organization is HERE.

 What are the logistics details?